gridstatus/gridstatus/CONTRIBUTING.md

 * Follow the existing code styles in place

-* Include a detailed description of the changes you made and why they are necessary
+* Include a description of the changes you made and provide any additional information that will be helpful to the reviewer of your code

 ## Setting up a Development Environment